aaditya19saini/Stock_price_prediction_model/README.md

-# 📈 Stock Price Prediction Model
+# 📈 Stock Price Prediction & Portfolio Optimization

 > 🚧 **This project is currently a work in progress.** Features, models, and documentation are actively being developed and improved.

-A machine learning project that predicts stock prices using multiple algorithms and includes portfolio optimization capabilities.
+A machine learning project that predicts stock prices using multiple algorithms and optimizes portfolio allocation using Modern Portfolio Theory.

 ## Overview